 What is type 1 diabetes

-Type 1 diabetes mellitus (DM) is one of the most common endocrine diseases in children.
+Diabetes mellitus (DM) type 1 is one of the most common endocrine diseases in children.
 According to statistics, more than 75% of all cases of type 1 diabetes are diagnosed in children under 18 years of age.
-The disease is characterized by elevated levels of glucose in the blood (hyperglycemia) against the background of insulin deficiency.
-It is noteworthy that, unlike type 2 diabetes, type 1 diabetes is characterized by absolute insulin deficiency.
+The disease is characterized by elevated blood glucose levels (hyperglycemia) due to insulin deficiency.
+It is noteworthy that, unlike type 2 diabetes mellitus, type 1 diabetes is characterized by an absolute deficiency of insulin.

-Type 1 diabetes has some geographical features.
+Type 1 diabetes has some geographic features.
 This disease is more common in Europeans and less common in Asian countries.
-Thus, a child from Finland is almost 40 times more likely to develop type 1 diabetes than a child in Japan and almost 100 times more than children from some provinces of China.
-Interesting data was obtained in one of the studies, which states that at present the incidence of type 1 diabetes is increasing most rapidly in non-white racial and ethnic groups.
-The reasons for this trend, however, remain unclear.
+Thus, the likelihood of developing type 1 diabetes in a child from Finland is almost 40 times greater than in a child in Japan and almost 100 times greater than in children from some provinces of China.
+Interesting data was obtained in one of the studies, which states that currently the incidence of type 1 diabetes is increasing fastest in non-white racial and ethnic groups.
+However, the reasons for this trend remain unclear.

-At present, the causes of type 1 diabetes have not been established.
+Currently, the causes of type 1 diabetes have not been established.
 However, the disease is considered to be autoimmune.
-That is, the pathology is based on the destruction of pancreatic beta cells (which produce insulin) due to an autoimmune process.
+That is, the pathology is based on the destruction of beta cells of the pancreas (which produce insulin) due to an autoimmune process.

 It is not yet clear how the autoimmune reaction against beta cells is realized.
 What is the trigger for such a pathology?
-On this account, there are several theories, each of which is supported by a number of circumstantial evidence.
-The hereditary predisposition to autoimmune destruction of beta cells, as well as the effect of some viral infections, is considered.
-In particular, the role of Coxsackieviruses and rubella virus is considered.
+There are several theories on this matter, each of which is supported by a number of indirect evidence.
+The hereditary predisposition to autoimmune destruction of beta cells, as well as the effect of certain viral infections, is considered.
+In particular, the role of Coxsackie viruses and rubella virus is considered.

-It has been established that the destruction of pancreatic beta cells takes place over several months or years in the form of an inflammatory process.
-Hyperglycemia develops when more than 80-90% of the beta cells have already been destroyed.
+It has been established that the destruction of beta cells of the pancreas takes place over several months or years in the form of an inflammatory process.
+Hyperglycemia develops when more than 80-90% of beta cells are already destroyed.

-There are two types of type 1 diabetes:
+There are two types of type 1 diabetes mellitus:

-• Autoimmune - characterized by absolute insufficiency of insulin, as well as the presence of specific antibodies to pancreatic beta cells.
+• Autoimmune - characterized by absolute insulin deficiency, as well as the presence of specific antibodies to pancreatic beta cells.

 • Idiopathic type 1 diabetes.
 Sometimes doctors diagnose type 1 diabetes, in which antibodies to pancreatic beta cells are not detected.
-In this case, we are dealing with type 1 diabetes of unknown etiology, so it is called idiopathic.
-This form of type 1 diabetes is most common in people of African or Asian descent.
+In this case, we are dealing with type 1 diabetes of unknown etiology, which is why it is called idiopathic.
+This form of type 1 diabetes most often occurs in people of African or Asian descent.

 The main symptoms of type 1 diabetes include:

-• Hyperglycemia - an increase in blood sugar above normal (7 mmol / l or more).
-Since insulin is necessary for the absorption of glucose by muscle cells, when it is lacking, glucose does not enter the cells, but accumulates in the blood.
+• Hyperglycemia is an increase in blood sugar levels above normal (7 mmol/l or more).
+Since insulin is necessary for the absorption of glucose by muscle cells, when there is a lack of insulin, glucose does not penetrate into the cells, but accumulates in the blood.

 • Increased frequency of urination.
-This happens due to the fact that in this case the body is trying to get rid of excess glucose by excreting it in the urine, which leads to increased diuresis.
+This happens due to the fact that in this case the body tries to get rid of excess glucose by excreting it in the urine, which leads to increased diuresis.

 • Intense thirst (polydipsia).